salhanyf/COMP248_A4-Q2/README.md

 <pre> - Plan your solution before starting to program.<br>
 This means be sure you understand how the game works before your program.<br>
 Write as detailed an algorithm as you can!!!<br>
-<pre> - Start by writing the 1st two classes (DeckAndDiscard & Player) and testing them to make
-sure they work as you expect them to.
+     - Start by writing the 1st two classes (DeckAndDiscard & Player) and testing them to make sure they work as you expect them to.
 You don`t want to be debugging your classes and your driver class all at the same time.<br>
-<pre> - When implementing the driver (Golf) do it in chunks.
-Do not implement the entire game all
+     - When implementing the driver (Golf) do it in chunks.
+Do not implement the entire game all at once.
-at once.
 It will be harder to debug and will be frustrating.